Know about special characteristics of cancer cells

-Cancer cells have special characteristics than the normal cells and you can know what are the special characteristics of the cancer cells below.
+Cancer cells have special characteristics than the normal cells and you can know what are the special characteristics of the cells below.

 The special characteristics of cancer cells are:

-- Apoptosis and genesis of a cancer cell
+• and genesis of a cancer cell

-- Control of tumor related blood vessels
+• Control of related blood vessels

 Uncontrolled proliferation: